Roads to Recovery Program

 The Roads to Recovery Program does not contain a sunset clause under the National Land Transport Act 2014, meaning no new legislation is required for the continuation of the program.

-As part of the Local and State Government Road Safety Package announced in the 2019-2020 Budget, the Australian Government has committed an additional $100 million per year to the Roads to Recovery Program from 2019-2020.
-From the 2013-2014 financial year to the 2022-2023 financial year, the Government will provide $5.6 billion under the Roads to Recovery Program, with an on-going commitment of $500 million each year following.
+As part of the Local and State Government Road Safety Package announced in the 2019-20 Budget, the Australian Government has committed an additional $100 million per year to the Roads to Recovery Program from 2019-20.
+From 2013-14 to 2023-24, the Government will provide $6.2 billion under the Roads to Recovery Program, with an on-going commitment of $500 million each year following.
 The funding is to be distributed to Australia's local councils, state and territory governments responsible for local roads in the unincorporated areas (where there are no councils), Norfolk Island and the Indian Ocean Territories.